 (1) This column reports the base salary paid to each of our named executive officers during each year reported.
-For 2019, the amount shown for Mr. Continenza includes \$37,619 of cash fees that he received as a director prior to his appointment as our Executive Chairman effective February 20, 2019.
+The base salary paid to our named executive officers during 2020 is described under "Base Salary" below.
+For 2019, the amount shown for Mr. Continenza includes \$37,619 of cash fees that he received as a director prior to his appointment as our Executive Chairman.